blueskiesatx/earthquakes/README.md

 Basic Visualization
 Visualized an earthquake data set.
 Can choose different data from https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php

-Plot a second data set on your map to illustrate the relationship between tectonic plates and seismic activity.
+To plot a second data set on your map to illustrate the relationship between tectonic plates and seismic activity.
 You will need to pull in a second data set and visualize it along side your original set of data.
 Data on tectonic plates can be found at https://github.com/fraxen/tectonicplates.